Analysis: Coco vs. Osaka at US Open could be rivalry’s start

 Both are, of course.

-Osaka followed up her major championship breakthrough in New York a year ago — who could forget that chaotic final against Serena Williams? — by adding a second trophy at the Australian Open in January, then becoming the first player representing Japan to ascend to No. 1 in the rankings.
+Osaka followed up her major championship breakthrough in New York a year ago — who could forget that chaotic final against Williams? — by adding a second trophy at the Australian Open in January, then becoming the first player representing Japan to ascend to No. 1 in the rankings.

-What got lost amid the controversy in 2018 was how supremely well Osaka played, essentially producing a better version — for that evening, at least — of Williams’ power-based game filled with dangerous serves, booming groundstrokes and confident court coverage.
+What got lost amid the controversy in 2018 was how supremely well Osaka played, essentially producing a better version — for that evening, at least — of Williams’ power-based game, filled with dangerous serves, booming groundstrokes and confident court coverage.

 Gauff can wallop a ball, too, which became apparent during her fascinating trip to Wimbledon in July.